mkcullen228/w205-project_1/Hive_to_Postgresql.md

 4. The PATH environment variable should be set to include the ANT binaries.
 5. Follow the instructions provided in the COMPILING.txt file in the Sqoop directory to build Sqoop.
 The simplest way to do so is to execute ```ant package```.
 This will build everything including the documentation.
 6. Update the PATH variable to include the directory in which the sqoop binary resides.
 This was in our implementation ```/home/w205/sqoop/bin```.
+7. Copy or create a symbolic link from `/usr/lib/hive/lib/postgres-jdbc.jar` to `~w205/sqoop/lib/postgresql.jar`.

 ### Executing Sqoop to Populate the Postgresql Database